FuuToru/FuuToru.github.io/_tabs/about.md

 Welcome readers to my blog 😁

-I'm Dang Huu Tri, currently a student majoring in Data Science at the University of Industry Ho Chi Minh City.
+I am Dang Huu Tri, currently a student majoring in Data Science at the University of Industry Ho Chi Minh City.

-This is where I'll write about everything I've accumulated, covering various topics related to my studies and work.
-Moreover, I'm making an effort to write this blog in English to improve my language skills.
+In this blog, I will share everything I have learned, covering various topics related to my studies and work.
+Additionally, I am writing this blog in English to improve my language skills.
 If you notice any mistakes or inaccuracies, especially in technical terms, please provide feedback using the form below.

-The focus of my blog posts in the future will be on topics related to Image Processing and Natural Language Processing (NLP), which are the areas of research I have chosen to pursue.
+My future blog posts will focus on a variety of topics that I research.
+I plan to update the blog once a week, every Monday.

 Thank you for visiting my blog 🥰 Enjoy it!